Pilot Licences Explained

 There are distinct differences between integrated and modular flight training routes but neither flight training footprint is necessarily better than the other.
 Deciding on which method of training to complete very much depends on your own personal circumstances.

+As a general overview, integrated flight training is more expensive but takes a shorter amount of time to complete, which makes it more intensive and this appeals to the airlines.
 On the other hand, modular flight training is normally substantially cheaper, may take more time to complete and offers much greater flexibility as to how and when you complete your training.

 Integrated Flight Training Overview